johncoleman83/software_engineering_hub/README.md

 changing the way things work in the classroom and by bringing the classroom online.

-## Recruiters, Headhunters and Interview Prep
+## Recruiters, Interview Prep, Job Search

 ### [vettery](https://www.vettery.com/)